 At The Sutton Academy, we accept the fundamental principle that literacy is the key to improving learning and raising standards.
 Literacy underpins the whole school curriculum by developing students’ abilities to speak, listen, read and write for a wide range of purposes, using language to learn and communicate, to think, explore and organise.

 Poor levels of literacy impact negatively on what pupils can do and how they see themselves.
-Crucially, we believe that literate pupils will ultimately emerge as confident and articulate communicators, fully prepared to enter the adult world, whether to continue their academic studies or to enter the world of work.
+Crucially, we believe that literate students will ultimately emerge as confident and articulate communicators, fully prepared to enter the adult world, whether to continue their academic studies or to enter the world of work.

 We believe that students should be actively engaged in developing their literacy skills at every stage of their development.
 To that end we have designed and developed a number of initiatives to foster independence and a love of reading and literature.